 Dr Stott says that while all women are at risk of developing breast cancer, there are certain factors that may increase the likelihood of contracting the disease.
-"The possibility of developing breast cancer increases as a woman gets older, especially after the age of 55 if; there is a family history of the disease, they have already had breast cancer in one breast or they have dense breast tissue."
+"The possibility of developing breast cancer increases as a woman gets older, especially after the age of 55 if; there is a family history of the disease, they have already had breast cancer in one breast or they have dense breast tissue.
+In addition, the risks of developing cancer are less amongst African women than white women."

-"It is advisable for all women but especially those who fall into this risk group to conduct regular check-ups and ensure they have adequate cover in place."
+It is advisable for all women but especially those who fall into this risk group to conduct regular checkups and ensure they have adequate cover in place, says Dr Stott.

-She also says there are lifestyle changes women can make that may help to reduce the chance of developing breast cancer such as regular exercise, reducing alcohol consumption, a low-fat diet;, giving up smoking and reducing body fat if one is overweight.
+She also says there are lifestyle changes women can make that may help to reduce the chance of developing breast cancer such as regular exercise, reducing alcohol consumption, a low-fat diet, giving up smoking and reducing body fat if one is overweight.
 "Women who choose to breast-feed for at least several months after giving birth may also reduce their breast cancer risk."

-Dr Stott advises that the most common sign of breast cancer is a new lump or mass in the breast.
+Dr Stott points out that the most common sign of breast cancer is a new lump or mass in the breast.
 However, she warns that while a lump that is painless and hard with uneven edges is more likely to be cancerous, it's important to have anything unusual checked by a doctor as some cancers can be tender, soft, and rounded.
 "Other signs of breast cancer include swelling of all or part of the breast; skin irritation or dimpling; breast pain; nipple pain or the nipple turning inward; redness, scaliness, or thickening of the nipple or breast skin; a nipple discharge other than breast milk or a lump in the underarm area."

-She says for the majority of those who develop breast cancer, early detection is critical in curing the disease.
+She says that for the majority of those who develop breast cancer, early detection is critical in treating the disease.
 "However, it must also be remembered that treatment can be debilitating and a dread disease policy can really help to lessen the impact on the overall lifestyle changes of the policyholder and family members," concludes Dr Stott.